U.K. Professional Clients

 The benefits of a corporation registration in United States are that not only does this business structure offer numerous tax advantages, but it also provides additional business benefits such as giving shareholders the liability protection.
 At Coddan Ltd, our team of incorporation experts has vast experience of American corporation start up.
 As a result, we can help you register a corporation in Delaware in less than 24 hours.
 The expertise the team has is what is required to incorporate your corporation in USA, while ensuring you receive a service that will benefit of your clients and your business in the longer term.

 Just two one physical person is required to establish a corporation in United States.
-Plus Coddan can help by providing a registered agent and business service address in Delaware's capital if you need to register your corporation in Wilmington.
+Plus Coddan can help by providing a registered expert and business service address in Delaware's capital if you need to register your corporation in Wilmington.
 American corporations are suitable for a wide variety of businesses, you can check how you can use an LLC in your particular situation.

 Corporations can apply to the Internal Revenue Service to be taxed under sub-chapter S of the internal revenue code.
 So called S corporations, unlike normal corporations, generally pay no corporate income tax on their profits.
 The shareholders are instead levied income taxes against their distributive shares.